ctfs/write-ups-2014/31c3-ctf-2014/crypto/hwaes/README.md

 **Solves:** 53
 **Description:**

-> We implemented [aes in hardware] (hwaes.py) and saved a lot of memory.
-Feel free to use our online aes encryption service to secure your data.
+> We implemented [AES in hardware] (hwaes.py) and saved a lot of memory.
+Feel free to use our online AES encryption service to secure your data.
+>
 > ```bash
 > nc 188.40.18.66 2786
 > ```